WustmannMatthias/PHP-Modeler/README.md

-Install PHP-Modeller by launching the install script (you will be prompt for your superuser password) :
+Install PHP-Modeller by launching the install script as a superuser :
 ```
 $ chmod +x install.sh
-$ ./install.sh
+$ sudo ./install.sh
 ```